suewonjp/DNDX.JS/api-docs.md

 Notice that calling this method for Source Group Level will have no effect.
 ###### .visualcue(param)
-Specifies visual effect. param can be a string or callback.
+Specifies visual effect. _param_ can be a string or callback.

+See this [Wiki topic](https://github.com/suewonjp/DNDX.JS/wiki/Visual-Cues) to understand more about visucal cues.

-- To use one of the builtin visual cues, param should be one of the following strings
+- To use one of the built-in visual cues, param should be one of the following strings
  - "Overlay"
  - "Swing"
  - "Exterior"